spxak1/weywot/Pop_OS_Dual_Boot.md

 1. Install Windows as normal
 2. Boot from Live USB
 3. Make space for Pop!_OS.
-You will need two* partition, a 512MB FAT32 partition and the rest as ext4 (or use as many partitions as you want for your custom installation). *You can addd a 4096MB FAT32 partition for the recovery (this is recommended but not required)
+You will need **two** partitions, a 512MB FAT32 partition and the rest as ext4 (or use as many partitions as you want for your custom installation).
+You can add a 4096MB FAT32 partition for the recovery (this is recommended but not required)
 4. Select the 512MB FAT32 partition as ```/boot/efi``` partition and the rest as your ```/``` partition (or any other layout you want, but this is the minimum).
-If you added a partition for Recovery, then select it, set it to custom and type ```/recovery``` for the mount point (make sure fat32 is selected).
+If you added a partition for Recovery, then select it, set it to custom and type ```/recovery``` for the mount point (make sure FAT32 is selected).
 5. Install.
 6. Now you have two installations each with its own EFI partition.
 7. Follow the process used for dual booting from two drives to make your menu include **Windows**.